 They were also excited to find the cards inside, and are now both desperate to lose their next tooth each so they can leave it in their box for the Tooth Fairy to visit!

 We want to thank Yasmin for her thoughts, insight and great tips about dental hygiene and the Tooth Fairy!
-Let us know in the comment section below your best ideas to encourage kids to look after their teeth!
+Let us know in the comment section of this post on Facebook your best ideas to encourage kids to look after their teeth!